Do you want to create a DMARC record?

 Your DMARC rule should show up in a green bar so that you know it’s working.

 You can also use WP Mail SMTP to send another test email from WordPress.
-This will automatically run a fresh check on your DNS and look for your DMARC record.
+This will automatically run a fresh check on your DNS and look for your DMARC record configuration.

 If you added everything correctly, you’ll now see a pass message like this:

 And that’s it!
-Now you added a DMARC record to your DNS.
+You’ve now successfully added a DMARC record to your DNS.

 Now you know how to create a DMARC record, let’s look at some other important questions.